akamai/customersuccess-compute-workshop/README.md

 kubectl get services -A
 ```
 This command output should show a locust-service deployment, with an external (Internet-routable, non-RFC1918) IP address.
 Make note of this external IP address as it represents the ingress point to the locust UI.

+### Installing the ELK Stack and Enabling DS2.

+1. Follow Okamoto-San's tutorial on deploying an ELK stack and enabling DS2 - https://collaborate.akamai.com/confluence/pages/viewpage.action?spaceKey=~hokamoto&title=Visualizing+DataStream+2+logs+with+Elasticsearch+and+Kibana+running+on+Linode.